nahme05999/face-recognition-and-comparison/README.md

 # Features
 **Face Database Initialization:**
-Reads through a series of 40 images.
+Reads through a series of random 40 images.
 Detects faces in each image.
 Computes face encodings.
 Stores the results along with file names.